opea-project/docs/community/CONTRIBUTING.md

 <!-- tocstop -->

-# All The Ways To Contribute
+## All The Ways To Contribute

-## Community Discussions
+### Community Discussions

 Developers are encouraged to participate in discussions by opening an issue in one of the GitHub repos at https://github.com/opea-project.
 Alternatively, they can send an email to [info@opea.dev](mailto:info@opea.dev) or subscribe to [X/Twitter](https://twitter.com/opeadev) and [LinkedIn Page](https://www.linkedin.com/company/opeadev/posts/?feedView=all) to get latest updates about the OPEA project.

-## Documentations
+### Documentation

 The quality of OPEA project's documentation can have a huge impact on its success.
 We reply on OPEA maintainers and contributors to build clear, detailed and update-to-date documentation for user.

-## Reporting Issues
+### Reporting Issues

 If OPEA user runs into some unexpected behavior, reporting the issue to the `Issues` page under the corresponding github project is the proper way to do.
 Please ensure there is no similar one already existing on the issue list).
 Please follow the Bug Report template and supply as much information as you can, and any additional insights you might have.
 It's helpful if the issue submitter can narrow down the problematic behavior to a minimal reproducible test case.

-## Proposing New Features
+### Proposing New Features

 OPEA communities use the RFC (request for comments) process for collaborating on substantial changes to OPEA projects.
 The RFC process allows the contributors to collaborate during the design process, providing clarity and validation before jumping to implementation.